masterbioinfo/projetwalker/Doc/GUItutorial.md

 ```
 pip -V python
 ```
-You need to install jupyter and specific widgets to use __GUI__ mode od ShiftoMe.
+You need to install jupyter and specific widgets to use graphical mode of ShiftoMe.

 1. To install jupyter notebook, run the command :
 ```